rsarai/hq/README.md

 [HPI](https://github.com/karlicoss/HPI) got me inspired and I'm trying to play with the idea in smaller scale for myself.

-# What is this?
-- This is an interface to deal with all the data that I wanna keep.
-The main functionality is in `hq/views`.
+- **What is this?** This is a library to deal with all the data that I wanna keep.
+- **What can it do?** A lot of things.
+    - Export my personal data from external APIs
+        - Github notifications and events
+        - Nubank
+        - RescueTime stats
+        - Toggl
+    - Manage a import process of all my data to a single database
+        - All the above plus:
+        - Bash commands
+        - Chrome
+        - Habits
+        - Articles
+        - Daylio
+    - Expose the database through a simple API
+    - Integrates some tools to make my workflow easier

 ### Notes